open-sauced/docs/docs/contributing/technical/introduction-to-storybook.md

 ---
 id: introduction-to-storybook
-title: Introduction to storybook
+title: 'Introduction to Storybook'
-sidebar_label: Introduction to storybook
+sidebar_label: Introduction to Storybook
 keywords:
-  - Introduction to storybook
+  - introduction to storybook
 ---

 Storybook is an open-source tool that helps developers build, test, and document UI components in isolation.